bernardonacif/bernardonacif/README.md

 <!-- Experiencia -->

 ##  👨‍💻 Experience:
-During graduation I was an intern on the technology projects team deployed infrastructure and new systems developments.
+During my graduation I worked as an intern on the technology projects team.
+I was responsible for new systems development and deploying  infrastructure.
 <br/>
-Currently, I am a technical lead in the development of new systems and innovation.
+Presently I am technical lead in the development of new systems and innovation.
 <br/>
-In a self-taught way I learned to program in python and currently in my studies I am looking to improve python for backend and data science and I also study JS and its frameworks.
+In a self-taught way I learned to program in python and currently in my studies I am looking to improve python for backend and data science.
+I also study JS and its frameworks.

 ## 🚀 Skills: